-OK, people, we spent most of our 2019 scrolling through G.O.R.G.E.O.U.S.
+OK, people, we spent most of last year scrolling through G.O.R.G.E.O.U.S.
 Instagram grids.
 I tried to have one, my best friend tried to have one, even my personal-finance-obsessed teammate is planning to have one.

-Why am I still writing about grids then?
-2019 was the year of experiments.
+Why am I still writing about grids, then?
+Last year was the year of experiments.
 We got excited and transitioned from one type of grid to another, used too many colors, or simply gave up when maintaining our grid became way too complicated.

 From colors and formats to structure, examples, ideas, and tools, here’s the full guide you can check whenever you feel like your grid needs improvement.
+If you’re an Instagram grid novice, this guide will take you from how to post a grid on Instagram to how to automate your Instagram post scheduling.
 If a year ago we were cool just for having a planned grid, now we need to innovate to stand out.

 The Insta almighties decided the most appealing format is square.
 Square logo, square pictures, square ads.
 All this squareness was bound to lead to a grid format for each profile.